adamkrellenstein/pisces-vi-manipulator/README.md

 # Introduction

-- The code you're looking for is in [Arduino/manipulator/manipulator.ino](Arduino/manipulator/manipulator.ino).
+- The Arduino code is in [Arduino/manipulator/manipulator.ino](Arduino/manipulator/manipulator.ino).
+It is near-complete.
+- The Raspberry Pi code is in [rpi.py](rpi.py).
+It's pretty early days still.